-Centrifuge and separate the plasma from the 2-mL gray top tube as soon as possible.
-Process the specimen even if the contents of the gray tube clot.
+Centrifuge and separate the plasma from the 2-mL gray top tube within 30 minutes from the time the blood was collected.
+Process the specimen even if the contents of the gray tube are clotted.

 ■ Place the tube in the centrifuge carrier of either tabletop centrifuge.
 Balance the tube in the centrifuge by using water-filled tubes if necessary.
 Centrifuge the 2-mL gray tube at 17-25°C or 4-8°C and 2,900 rpm for 10 minutes to yield plasma for vessel 9 (Glucose) or vessel 98 (OGTT.)